|

 quollqa), were scattered

 throughout the Inca Empire.
-The food was also used also to feed nearby
+The food was also used to feed nearby

 communities in times of need.